malvadaox/dsc-phase-1-project-v3/README.md

 -**public sector would be a better investment than private sector**- planes used for the purpose of private usage were more likely to crash.

 ### Conclusion
-through this analysis project we identified clear pattern recognition for our stakeholders to consider as they look to expand into the aviation indusrty
+through this analysis project we identified clear pattern recognition for our stakeholders to consider as they look to expand into the aviation indusrty. stakeholders can easily interpret and understand what the data is about, therefore making a more data backed  decision when expanding their porfolio into the aviation industry.

+### Refrences
-For a better and deeper understabnding of the visualisation can be accesed on the tableau linnk: https://public.tableau.com/app/profile/imran.awadh/viz/phase1tableau/Dashboard1?publish=yes
+For a better and deeper understanding of the visualisation can be accessed on the tableau link: https://public.tableau.com/app/profile/imran.awadh/viz/phase1tableau/Dashboard1?publish=yes